tempestphp/tempest-docs/app/Content/framework/03-views.md

 ## Using Blade

-In case you prefer to use Blade instead of Tempest Views, you can switch to Blade with a couple of steps.
+In case you prefer to use Blade instead of Tempest views, you can switch to Blade with a couple of steps.
 First, install Blade:

 ```
 composer require jenssegers/blade